olauncher/olauncher/README.md

 # olauncher
-The original launcher we all know and love with the quality-of-life features of the new launcher.
+The old launcher we all know and love with the quality-of-life features of the new launcher.

 ## TODO
 - Add Microsoft authentication (DONE)